-Can you share more about the impact of LE Audio on the hearing loss community and hearing aid industry?
+Can you share more about the impact of Bluetooth LE Audio on the hearing loss community and hearing aid industry?

 We’re really going to see a vast explosion of capabilities for people with hearing aids.
 Today, most hearing aids only amplify the sound around you.
 Now, that is an absolute life-changing thing for people with hearing loss.
 Although it sounds simple, there’s a lot of very clever audio algorithms that go into that.
 It’s why you go to an audiologist who will tune a hearing aid to match your specific needs.